Reserve Uffizi Gallery tickets

 Upon request we are able to organise guided tours of the Accademia (as well as other Florence art museums) - please click here for details.

-You may view a location map here, a fully zoomable Google Map here, and click here for the Uffizi Gallery section of our blog, with news of exhibitions, special openings (and closures), reviews and comments.
-One blog post that may be of interest is the list of Uffizi rules and regulations, handily answering your 'may I take photographs in the Uffizi Gallery?' type of question.
-And no, you may not ).
+One post on our blog that may be of interest is the list of Uffizi rules and regulations, handily answering your 'may I take photographs in the Uffizi Gallery?' type of question.
+And the answer to that is that yes, you may, but not using flash photography!